+Need to know how to get rid of fleas?
 Usually brought into the house by your dog or cat, fleas feed on dirt and by sucking blood from animals and, sometimes, us humans.
 Their bites aren't harmful but they are itchy and annoying.
-Fleas are big enough that you might catch sight of the odd one hopping across a surface your pet frequents – perhaps the carpet, sofa or (eek!) bed.
-And because they breed quickly, you'll want to know how to get rid of fleas quickly.

 Fleas are black, and around 2.5mm long; and they can really jump – up to a metre high – which is when you'll have the best chance of spotting them.

 If you're hunting about for them indoors – or perhaps in the garden – bear in mind that they like shady, humid, and warm spots.